 What are the rules governing prescribers?

 Authorized prescribers must abide by the standards of practice developed by their regulatory college.
 The standards of practice governing physicians and nurse practitioners require them to personally assess a client prior to providing a prescription.
-Physicians and nurse practitioners can only prescribe neuromodulators and other medication on Health Canada’s Prescription Drug list when an in-person client assessment has been performed.
+Physicians and nurse practitioners can only prescribe neuromodulators and other medication on Health Canada’s Prescription Drug list when a client assessment has been performed.
 Physicians can only provide a prescription for “office use” when they personally will be attending the patients for whom they will provide an order for injection.
 An office use medication (i.e. a multi dose vial) can be used for more than one patient attending a clinic.

 Informed Consent (CPSA)